sottakuapp/sottaku-yomitan/docs/making-yomitan-dictionaries.md

 ## Adding Custom CSS

 You can add custom CSS to a dictionary simply by adding a `styles.css` file to the root of the dictionary zip archive.
-This file will be loaded by Yomitan and applied to the dictionary viewer with the styles scoped to the dictionary.
+This file will be loaded by Sottaku-Yomitan and applied to the dictionary viewer with the styles scoped to the dictionary.
 For example, observe the `styles.css` file in the [official test dictionary](https://github.com/yomidevs/yomitan/tree/master/test/data/dictionaries/valid-dictionary1).

 ## Packaging A Dictionary